 After the specified number of attempts to connect to the primary Configuration Server all fail, then connection to the backup Configuration Server is attempted.
 If these attempts to the backup Configuration Server fail, then once again connection to the Primary Configuration Server is attempted.
 If no backup Configuration Server is configured, there is no limit on the number of connection attempts.

-- 9. Click Install. - 10.
+- 9. Enter Application Name and click Install. - 10.
 Click Finish.

 End